panaxeo/edu_devops/k8s/README.md

 9. Create gitea repositories (<http://cluster.gitea.local:8081>)
     - create frontend-devops-app repo
+    - create backend-devops-app repo
     - create k8s repo

 10. Copy and push code to new gitea repositories:
     - copy all files from ./src/frontend/* (do not copy node_modules or dist) to frontend-devops-app repo
+    - copy all files from ./src/backend/* to backend-devops-app repo
     - copy all files from ./k8s/dist/apps/devops-app/* to k8s repo
     - push changes in both repos